ICBA Bancard and Finzly Partner to Offer Instant Payments - News Break

 ICBA Bancard and Finzly Partner to Offer Instant Payments

-CHARLOTTE, N.C.
-(PRWEB) July 12, 2021.
+Finzly's core-agnostic payment solution to enable community banks to offer instant payments to their customers.
 Finzly, a fintech provider of modern banking applications for payments, foreign exchange, trade finance and digital account opening, today announced a new partnership with ICBA Bancard, the payments services subsidiary of The Independent Community Bankers of America (ICBA), to facilitate instant payments via Finzly’s Payment Galaxy, a payment hub for improved convenience, cash flow and efficiency for community banks and their customers.
-Finzly was a fintech participant in ICBA’s 2020 ThinkTECH Accelerator program.www.timesunion.com
+Finzly was a fintech participant in ICBA’s 2020 ThinkTECH Accelerator program.www.chron.com

 Comments / 0